Taking the Disability Accommodations for LSAT

 - The score that you earn with additional test time will be reported as your individual score.
 It will not be averaged with the scores that other test takers have received.
 For this reason, a percentile rank will not be available to you.
 The LSAC will advise law schools that your score ought to be interpreted with flexibility and sensitivity.

-- The LSAC assures that all information relating to your request for LSAT accommodations will remain confidential.
+- The authorities assure that all information relating to your request for accommodation will remain confidential.
 It will be sent with your law school reports only with your authorization.

-- All test takers who have taken the LSAT with accommodations, are subject to the same policies as are other test takers.
-It is recommended that you read through the policies of the LSAC regarding the LSAT before you attempt the test.
+- All test takers who have taken the test with accommodations, are subject to the same policies as are other test takers.
+It is recommended that you read through the policies of the LSAC before attempting the test.

 - The contact information is as follows: